Special Broadcasting Service: History

 In 1992, SBS's radio and television facilities were gradually relocated to new premises in Artarmon, New South Wales.
 Radio services were initially located in Bondi Junction and television services in Milsons Point.
 The new building was officially opened on 10 November 1993 by the prime minister, Paul Keating, and a national radio network was launched in January 1994.
 The new service initially covered Brisbane, Adelaide, Perth, and Darwin, while original stations 2EA and 3EA were renamed Radio Sydney and Radio Melbourne, respectively.
 However, the new national service was launched on a separate frequency in Sydney and Melbourne in July of that year.
-Throughout 1996, the radio services were expanded to cover Hobart and Canberra, while SBS TV's coverage was further expanded to include the New South Wales North Coast and the town of Albury.
+Throughout 1996, the radio services were expanded to cover Hobart and Canberra, while SBS TV's coverage was further expanded to include the New South Wales North Coast and the city of Albury.

 Comedy Central's South Park, SBS's most successful imported television series, was first aired in 1997.
 A time-delay system was installed for South Australia in May 1999, shortly before the establishment of the Transmission Services division (intended to manage transmission and self-help services).
 A New Media division, responsible for the SBS website, was established at the start of 2000 in time for the first webcast of the Australian Film Institute Awards.
 Ratings continued to increase through 2000 to 2001 – increasing to an overall 5.2% average weekly audience share.

 In April 2003, SBS Radio dropped four languages from its schedule, Irish, Scots Gaelic, Welsh, and Belarusian, and added four others, Amharic, Nepalese, Malay, and Somali, while increasing the broadcast hours for Cantonese, Mandarin, and Arabic.
-SBS broadcast the 2004 Athens Olympics in partnership with the Seven Network. and also broadcast Euro 2008 in Austria and Switzerland.
+SBS broadcast the 2004 Athens Olympics in partnership with the Seven Network, and also broadcast Euro 2008 in Austria and Switzerland.